lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     The screenshot illustrating the parameters for the new column containing the TNO's diameter.

-Now you can plot the distribution of diameters of TNOs extracted in the query of Step 2.1.
+2.6.
+Plot the distribution of diameters of TNOs extracted in the query of Step 2.1.
 To do so, in "Plot parameters" click on "add new chart," select "Histogram" and enter the parameters as below.
 Selecting logarithmic y axis might be more illustrative.